StarsectorCommunityApiDocs/CommunityApiDocs/README.md

 _This guide is for **IntelliJ**, but should be easy enough to adapt to other IDEs (or none).
 Please feel free to add instructions for other IDEs._

+_If you are setting up a new mod and have already followed these steps for a different mod, skip to step 4 (add git root)._

 1. Request to join the Team here: <https://github.com/orgs/StarsectorCommunityApiDocs/teams> (search for "Contributor").
    1. If that doesn't work, ping an owner on Discord or something.
    2. Unfortunately, there is no way to automatically add you to the team, so you will need to wait for a maintainer to